milahu/collapseos/recipes/z80mbc2/README.md

 Then, enable IOS program selection by holding RESET and USER at the same time, wait 2 seconds, releasing RESET, wait 2 seconds, releasing USER.
-You should then be given a 1-8 choice, with 4 being "Autoboot".
-Type 4.
+You should then be given a 1-8 choice.

+You begin by selecting the proper disk set, which is through choice 8, then you select the Autoboot binary through choice 4.

 You are now in Collapse OS.